Eamonn F. Healy

 Dr. Healy is a professor of chemistry, and the Lucian Professor of Science at St. Edward's.
 He teaches courses in Organic Chemistry, Biochemistry and Forensic Chemistry.
 He has an active, externally funded undergraduate research program, producing on average 2-3 peer reviewed publications a year.

 Dr. Healy was born in NewCastle West, Co.
 Limerick Ireland, and received a doctorate in chemistry in 1984 from the University of Texas at Austin where he was a student of Dr. Michael J. S. Dewar.
 As a member of the Dewar research group he co-authored Austin Model 1, or AM1, a semi-empirical method for the quantum calculation of molecular electronic structure in computational chemistry.
-He has authored nearly 40 peer-reviewed publications, and appears in Richard Linklater's 2001 film Waking Life discussing concepts similar to a technological singularity and explaining "telescopic" and technological evolution (http://en.wikipedia.org/wiki/Eamonn_Healy ).
+He has authored over 40 peer-reviewed publications, and appears in Richard Linklater's 2001 film Waking Life discussing concepts similar to a technological singularity and explaining "telescopic" and technological evolution (http://en.wikipedia.org/wiki/Eamonn_Healy ).

 My overall teaching philosophy is to convey to my students the sense of excitement and wonder that I feel in dealing with my discipline, and for them to leave with an ability to reason and critically evaluate the information and concepts presented to them.